POAC Over the Years

 The Netherlands and their citizens

 The Netherlands is probably known to most as a very small country at the west coast of Europe.
 Still, with 17 million people it is one of the most densely populated countries in the world.
-“Netherlands” literally means “lower country” referring to its low land and flat geography, with only about half of its land exceeding 1 meter (3 ft.
+“Netherlands” literally means “lower country”, referring to its low land and flat geography, with only about half of its land exceeding 1 meter (3 ft.
 3 in.) above sea water level.
 Although the sea is a constant threat to the country, it provides the Netherlands with beautiful beaches and dune areas along the coast.
 Another highlight of the Netherlands are beautiful cities dating back to the ages of the Roman Empire.
-Must-sees are among others Amsterdam, Haarlem, Maastricht, Den Haag, Utrecht, Leiden and not to forget, Delft.
-The second largest city is Rotterdam.
+Must-sees are, among others, Amsterdam, Haarlem, Maastricht, Den Haag, Utrecht, Leiden and not to forget, Delft.
+The second largest city in the Netherlands is Rotterdam, which is only a 10 min train ride from Delft.
 This city has, unlike the old cities, a very modern city center, as the old center was destroyed in WOII.
 You are very welcome to enjoy the best our country has to offer.

-The Dutch are probably known for being very tall (the tallest people in the world), very direct, pretty greedy (probably where the proverb “going Dutch” comes from) and open minded.
+The Dutch are known for being very tall, very direct, pretty greedy (probably where the proverb “going Dutch” comes from) and open minded.
 Also, nearly every Dutch person owns a bike, as it is to many their primary mean of transportation.
 To get a real Dutch experience a bike ride is very much recommended.
-Furthermore, almost everyone speaks at least English and often people speak even an extra language.
+Furthermore, almost everyone speaks at least some English and often people even speak a third language.
 Getting around will therefore not be a problem.
 Lastly, every Dutch person goes crazy when it happens to be an arctic winter in The Netherlands.
 Everyone dusts off their ice skates to enjoy the rare sunny winter days on the ice.
 Unfortunately, in June the chance to experience one of these days is very small.